mlswg/mls-protocol/draft-ietf-mls-protocol.md

 it is still possible for a valid Proposal not to be covered by a Commit, e.g., because the sender of the Commit did not receive the Proposal.
 In such cases, the sender of the proposal can retransmit the Proposal in the new epoch.
+In the case where a committer is processing Proposals where an Update proposal or a Remove proposal exists for herself, this proposal MUST be ignored and added to the list of discarded proposals in the Commit.

 Each proposal covered by the Commit is identified by a ProposalID structure.
 The `sender` field in this structure indicates the member of the group that sent